pavelsolis/Replication-Folder/Codes/guide-codes.md

 ## General Recommendations
 Use relative paths based on the structure of the main folder, so that the codes run regardless of its location.

-When possible, write directory paths to be independent of the platform used.
+Whenever possible, write directory paths to be independent of the platform used.
-- For example, see `fullfile` in Matlab, `file.path` in R and `os.path.join` in Python.
+- See, for example, `fullfile` in Matlab, `file.path` in R and `os.path.join` in Python.

 In each subfolder, break tasks into scripts and use main files to call the scripts sequentially.
 - For example, data_clean.EXT for the data files, data_stats.EXT for the descriptive statistics, and data_analysis.EXT for the results.
-	- If these main files are written in the same programming language, data_analysis.EXT could in turn call data_clean.EXT and data_stats.EXT.
+	- If those main files are written in the same programming language, data_analysis.EXT could in turn call data_clean.EXT and data_stats.EXT.
 See the example script Codes/Analysis/data_analysis.do; it *assumes* that the scripts data_clean.do, data_stats.do, figures.do, regressions.do exist in their respective subfolders to reduce the number of extra files included in the repository.
 - List all the scripts called by each main file at the end of the README.md file.

 Code in a way that the scripts are agnostic to the sample size so that no additional coding is necessary when you update the datasets.